 Theatre lovers get to enjoy the sights of Parma’s two prominent playhouses – Teatro Regio di Parma and Teatro Farnese.

-The Farnese Theatre is a Baroque-style playhouse that was built in the early 1600s.
-The auditorium was almost completely destroyed during World War II but it was eventually restored to its original design.
+The Farnese Theatre is a Baroque-style playhouse built in the early 1600s.
+The auditorium was almost completely destroyed during World War II but was eventually restored to its original design.
 True to the Italian heritage-proud nature, you’ll see that some of the restructured parts were left bare so that the people can remember the extent of the damage caused.

 It’s also the first theatre with a permanent proscenium arch and one of the few renaissance playhouses in existence.
 It was only used nine times – for ducal marriages and state visits.
-Today, it’s made up of wood and plaster, and the painting technique used gives it a marble look.
+Today, it’s made of wood and plaster, and the painting technique gives it a marble look.

 The massive building has 14 rows of seats, is five-tiered, and can hold up to 3000 people.
-The individual box seats are circular, covered in red velvet and decorated with gold trimmings.
+The individual box seats are circular, covered in red velvet, and decorated with gold trimmings.

 3. Check out the Palazzo della Pilotta